coxryan/UnifiedPredictiveAlgorithm/development.md

 - Positional matchups will need augmentation from external databases; CFBD provides roster and play-level context but not graded position-vs-position ratings.

 ### How Statistical Features Influence the Model’s Predicted Spread

+The purpose of this model is to **calculate our own expected spread** for each FBS matchup, grounded in FanDuel’s lines but adjusted by team statistical profiles.

 Incorporating the expanded statistical library is not just about adding raw numbers—it is about **shaping the predicted spread (model_spread_book)** in ways that reflect both fundamental strengths and matchup-specific edges.